 - Not that Andrew Hussie hasn't dabbled in this before.
 Problem Sleuth has this.
 (For this.)

 - The Adventures of Dr. McNinja: After the failed mission to blow up a dinosaur scout, Dr. McNinja ended up bouncing in time and ended up somewhere in the future.
-But no one knows when this will happen or how.
+Specifically, here, five years later at the climax of the Doctor's Darkest Hour.

 - Johnson Superior: Dirk hears a noise behind his couch but chooses to ignore it, and- before time travel is introduced to the reader- the narration says he wasn't interested in seeing the werewolves or time travelers or biblical demons.
 That happens to be right on the money, when later, Future-Dirk is the one behind the couch.